dhruv-balakrishnan/ReportTheReporters/README.md

 - Their most used words
 - etc.

-The project uses Python as its base, and PySpark for data-intensive processing.
+### Requirements
-Python >= 3.7 is required.
+* Python >= 3.7 and appropriate PYTHONPATH env var
+* Spark 2.4.4 built for Hadoop 2.7.3 and SPARK_HOME env var
+* Hadoop Windows binaries and HADOOP_HOME env var
+* Package requirements can be met with `pip install -r requirements.txt`

 ### Running the Program
-* Setup environment with requirements.txt
 * Run review_client.py